Things to consider

 - Blog Posts

-To import anything besides Products, Collections, Orders and Draft Orders you will need to construct a file with the Excelify template.
+To import anything besides Products, Collections and Orders you will need to construct a file with the Excelify template.

 This issue here would be exporting the data from the Magento as that will, same as Orders, require connecting to the Magento database.
 Then finding correct tables and exporting to the CSV file which you can then edit.
 That’s because Magento doesn’t allow exporting those additional items from the Magento Admin.